ComputationalRadiationPhysics/picongpu/docs/source/usage/picmi/custom_template.rst

 - add more than one custom user input to the same simulation
 - may add more than one dictionary to the same custom user input in separate ``addToCustomInput()``

-so long as the do not conflict, i.e. assign differing values to the same key.
+so long as they do not conflict, i.e. assign differing values to the same key.

-All will be serialized as expected preserving sub sub-structure within a custom input but not between custom inputs as exemplified below,
+All will be serialized as expected, preserving sub sub-structure within a custom input but not between custom inputs as exemplified below,

 .. code:: python